 There are many varieties of lettuce, but they all share one thing in common: they are commonly enjoyed in many raw salads.
-Their delicate, clean flavour allows them to be paired with a range of other ingredients, from vegetables and fruits, to nuts and seeds.
-The texture of lettuce varies depending on the type.
-Crisp lettuce is a welcome addition to soft sandwiches and wraps, while softer leaves can be used as a substitute for bread in some dishes (like
+Their delicate, clean flavour allows them to be paired with a range of other ingredients, from vegetables and fruits, to nuts, seeds and cheese.
+The texture varies depending on the type.
+Crisp lettuce is a welcome addition to soft sandwiches and wraps, while softer leaves can be used as a substitute for bread in some dishes.

 There are several hundred varieties of lettuce grown throughout the world.
-Here are a few of the most popular types of lettuce in Canada.
+Here are a few of the most popular types in Canada.

 Bibb and Boston are types of butter lettuce.
 Butter lettuce originated in the Mediterranean, and Bibb and Boston are the most common varieties found in North America.